Understanding Blood Disorder Symptoms

 In order to properly diagnose the origin of changes in the blood components – and to treat both the causes and the symptoms of a particular blood disorder – it’s important to have an experienced team provide an evaluation.
 At Tampa General Hospital, our hematology/oncology patients are tended to by a dedicated, interdisciplinary staff of physicians and blood disease specialists that handles everything from scheduling blood exchanges at our infusion center to providing interventional radiology services.

-If you are experiencing the symptoms of a blood disorder and would like to make an appointment at TGH’s Hematology/Oncology Clinic, please call (813) 844-7585.
+If you are experiencing the symptoms of a blood disease or disorder and would like to make an appointment at TGH’s Hematology/Oncology Clinic, please call (813) 844-7585.
 We schedule appointments from 7:30 a.m. to 4:30 p.m., from Monday through Friday.